Carnation Revolution: Aftermath

 After the coup, power was held by the National Salvation Junta (a military junta).
 Portugal experienced a turbulent period, known as the Processo Revolucionário Em Curso (Ongoing Revolutionary Process).

-The conservative forces surrounding Spinola and the MFA radicals initially confronted each other (covertly or overtly), and Spinola was forced to appoint key MFA figures to senior security positions.
-Right-wing military figures attempted an unsuccessful counter-coup, resulting in Spinola's removal from office.
-Unrest within the MFA between leftist forces (often close to the Communist Party) and more-moderate groups (often allied with the Socialists) eventually led to the group's splintering and dissolution.
+The conservative forces surrounding Spinola and the MFA radicals initially confronted each other covertly or overtly, and Spinola was forced to appoint key MFA figures to senior security positions.
+Right-wing military figures attempted an unsuccessful counter-coup, leading to Spinola's removal from office.
+Unrest within the MFA between leftist forces often close to the Communist Party, and more moderate groups often allied with the Socialists eventually led to the group's splintering and dissolution.

-This stage of the PREC lasted until the Coup of 25 November 1975, led by a group of far-left officers, specifically Otelo Saraiva de Carvalho.
-It was characterised as a Communist plot to seize power in order to discredit the powerful Communist Party.
+This stage of the PREC lasted until the coup of 25 November 1975, led by a group of far-left officers, specifically Otelo Saraiva de Carvalho.
+It was said to be a Communist plot to seize power, in order to discredit the powerful Communist Party.
 It was followed by a successful counter-coup by more centrist officers, and was marked by constant friction between liberal-democratic forces and leftist-communist political parties.
-Portugal's first free election was held on 25 April 1975 to write a new constitution replacing the Constitution of 1933, which prevailed during the Estado Novo era.
-Another election was held in 1976 and the first constitutional government, led by centre-left socialist Mário Soares, took office.
+Portugal's first free election was held on 25 April 1975 to write a new constitution replacing the 1933 constitution in force during the Estado Novo era.
+Another election was held in 1976, and the first constitutional government, led by centre-left socialist Mário Soares, took office.